Taking care of business online

 The University also actively promotes security awareness, including tips for constructing good passwords and ways to guard against phishing scams.

-Each year, students receive a letter providing a link to the registrar's website that hosts the FERPA Guidelines as well as Miami's FERPA policy.
+Each year, students receive a letter providing a link to Miami's FERPA policy.
 The FERPA policy, as well as the description of a student's right to be excluded from publication in print and electronic directories, is also found in the Student Handbook (PDF).